 As a catholic mom, we all go through a period of feeling overwhelmed and stressed.
 I’d like to call this catholic mom chaos, but truthfully most moms I know go through this a little bit at some point.

 You know when you have three back to back pregnancies.
 And life is just overwhelming.

 How I organized the chaos.

 I used to think that I had my life together.
 That I was an organized person.
-I am a Type-A and I thrive on lists and schedules, on organization and structure.
+I am a Type-A personality and I thrive on lists and schedules, and on organization and structure.

 Then I got married and became a mother.

 I found myself falling deep into this hole of clutter and chaos.
 I didn’t know how to pull myself out, and it was becoming very frustrating.
 I wanted to have a life of structure or at least feel like I was in control, somewhat.

 I don’t believe that just because I have children, I should have a messy home.
 Or that I should feel miserable in my vocation as a wife and mother.

 I recently saw a couple of memes floating around on social media that just irk me.
 Maybe you’ve seen them too.

 The first read something like this, “Good moms have sticky floors, messy kitchens, laundry piles, dirty ovens, and happy kids.”